andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/agent.md

 Agent heartbeats endpoint is for Bamboo Agents to 'ping' the Bamboo Teamserver after their initial connection.
 This heartbeat mechanism helps determine if a Bamboo Agent is still 'alive' and running.
 The initial connection will give Bamboo Agents 5 seconds before the next heartbeat is expected.
 After that, the Bamboo Agent will continue sending their heartbeat at random intervals between 5 to 10 seconds.
 This endpoint will use the model [add_heartbeat](../Database/model_agents.md#add_heartbeat) to repeatedly update the collection [heartbeats](../Database/collections.md#heartbeats).

-After obtaining the 2 data in the request body from a Bamboo Agent, the Bamboo Teamserver will take the time that the request was made and compare it with the expected_heartbeat column in the database.
-Refer to db collection heartbeats for more information.
+After obtaining the 2 pieces of data in the request body from a Bamboo Agent, the Bamboo Teamserver will take the time that the request was made and compare it with the expected_heartbeat column in the database.
+Refer to the database collection for more information.

 If the current time is later than the expected time, it would mean that the Bamboo Agent was 'dead' and it became 'alive' after a while.
 While if the current time matches the expected time for the next heartbeat, it would mean that the Bamboo Agent is 'punctual' and still alive.